 Graphically it can be represented as :

-In this graph the x-axis is representing income and the y-axis is representing level of aggregate demand.
-The two curves AD and AS meet at equilibrium point E. Effective demand is shown by EG. AD represents the output level.
-Autonomous expenditure multiplier can be derived as follows
+In this graph, the x-axis represents income, and the y-axis represents the level of aggregate demand.
+The two curves, AD and AS, meet at equilibrium point E. Effective demand is shown by EG. AD represents the output level.
+The autonomous expenditure multiplier can be derived as follows